mikblack/MiniBaz2020-HackMD/README.md

     - gets you in the habit of properly documenting your code, and annotating your results
  - HackMD provides a mechanism for collaborative document editing using markdown.

-Once you are comfortable with using R markdown and HackMD, adding version control via GitHub to your workflow is the next logical step in you Reproducible Research learning journey. :metal:
+Once you are comfortable with using R markdown and HackMD, adding version control via GitHub to your workflow is the next logical step in your Reproducible Research learning journey. :metal: